johnalison/WorkingPhilosophy/Books.md

  - There are no bad teams, only bad leaders
  - Leadership is the single greatest factor in any teams performance
- - Ego clouds/discrupts everything (most difficult ego to deal with is your own)
+ - Ego clouds/disrupts everything (most difficult ego to deal with is your own)
  - *Cover and Move*: "The most fundamental tactic, perhaps the only tactic"
  - "Relax, look around and make a call" (Detach)
  - For any team, it is essential to develop standardized planning process
  - *Commanders Intent* most important part of brief
  - Giving front-line troops ownership of even small piece of plan gets buy-in
  - Best teams employ constant analysis of tactics and measure effectiveness to adapt
-   > Done through post-operational debried.
+   > Done through post-operational debrief.
 What went right ? wrong ? more effective ?
- - Pramount that senior leaders explain to jr leaders thier role and how it fits the big picture
+ - Paramount that senior leaders explain to jr leaders their role and how it fits the big picture
  - One of the most important jobs of any leader is to support your Boss.
  - Factors for leadership (leading up and down the chain of command)
    > Take responsibility for everyone in your world: subordinates and superiors

-   > If someone isnt doing what you want/need, determiune what you can do to enable
+   > If someone isn't doing what you want/need, determine what you can do to enable

    > Dont ask your lead what you should do, tell them what you are going to do
- - Dichotomy of Leadership (see 80/20 and diminshing returns)
+ - Dichotomy of Leadership (see 80/20 and diminishing returns)
    > Confident not cocky

    > Leader and follower